-With the dozens and dozens of spotting scopes in the market, how do you decide which is the best spotting scope for the money?
+With the dozens and dozens of spotting scopes in the market, how do you decide which are the best spotting scopes for the money?

 I like to look at which ones seem to be the most popular based on ownership and reviews.

 Update: Since this review was first written, Vortex Optics has changed their offerings (at Amazon) slightly.
 You can still find similar Razor and Diamondback spotting scopes, but either the zoom power or the magnification may have changed a little.
 All the basic features will still be there – perhaps you’ll even see more goodness!

 If you’re in a hurry and just want to check the pricing and availability of each at Amazon, you can click (tap) the links in the list below.

 It looks like the Vortex Optics brand and the 20-60×80 size are popular choices.
 These three spotting scopes give you a wide range in price point, though.
 Let’s take a quick look at each to see why they might be the best scope for the money in their respective classes.

 If you want to jump to a particular section of the review, you can click (tap) a link in the box below.
 Otherwise, you can simply keep scrolling (swiping) and reading as usual.

 - 3 Celestron Ultima Zoom 80mm Spotting Scope

 - 4 How Do the Vortex and Celestron Spotting Scopes Compare?